shakes76/PatternAnalysis-2024/recognition/siamese-network-46978554/README.md

 | Margin = 0.5, lr = 0.0001  | 0.7949     | **(0.99, 0.15)** | **(0.95, 0.52)** | **(0.97, 0.24)** |
 | Margin = 0.5, lr = 0.00001 | **0.8818** | (0.99, 0.08)     | (0.87, 0.67)     | (0.93, 0.15)     |

-Overall, a margin of 0.5 and a learning rate of 0.0001 - 0.00001 seems to perform the best across both classes.
+Overall, a margin of 0.5 and a learning rate of 0.0001/0.00001 seem to perform the best across both classes.
 As expected, each model performs very well on the benign cases, but struggles more with the malignant cases.
 Notably, the precision for malignant cases is quite poor across the board, but the recall is somewhat more reasonable in the best cases.

 We can also visualise the embeddings in a lower-dimensional space using PCA and TSNE by comparing the predicted classes vs. the ground truth labels.
-It is difficult to see any clear separation between benign and malignant cases for the PCA plots.
-For the TSNE plots, we can somewhat see most of the malignant cases clustered around one of the tails of the shapes.
+For the PCA target plots (right), some clustering of malignant points is evident, but it is difficult to see any separation between benign and malignant cases.
+For the TSNE target plots (right), there is some malignant clustering evident around one of the tails, but again little separation between benign and malignant cases.

 Predictions (margin 0.3) | Ground truth (margin 0.3)
 :-:|:--: